No results for ""

 In most cases, LaunchDarkly works in serverless environments without additional configuration.
 If you need more support, however, the methods outlined above can help.

-If you have more questions or need further assistance, contact Support.
+If you have more questions or need further assistance, start a Support ticket.

 Want to know more?
 Start a trial.